-- the day of an examination
+- the day of an examination;

-- the day an assessment task, including practical or oral assessment is scheduled or due
+- the day an assessment task, including practical or oral assessment is scheduled or due;

 - the day a draft is scheduled or due.

-A parent/guardian must contact the relevant Pastoral Leader, subject teacher (Year 7-10) or the Academic Leader (Year 11-12) at the earliest opportunity to advise of the student absence and to organise an alternative time to complete or submit the task.
+A parent/guardian must contact the relevant WEP Leader, class teacher (Year 7-10) or the WEC Leader at the earliest opportunity to advise of the student absence and to organise an alternative time to complete or submit the task.